marius311/boinc-server-docker/README.md

 Documentation
 -------------

-For a full tutorial on setting up the server, see the [cookbook.md](https://github.com/marius311/boinc-server-docker/blob/master/docs/cookbook.md).
+For a full tutorial on setting up the server, see the [project cookbook](https://github.com/marius311/boinc-server-docker/blob/master/docs/cookbook.md).

 If you are somewhat familiar with Docker and BOINC, the following short description takes you through creating a server and running your own science application.